cvasseng/dvm/README.md

 dvm
 ===

-A small virtual machine written in C/C++.
+A small register based virtual machine written in C/C++.

 The implementation is written to be easy to read and understand, and to be small (both in terms of the bytecode it runs on, and for the implementation).